mssgill/hscSphinx/glossary.rst

         tool called the 'butler' does this.
 If you go to an expensive restaurant, the 'valet' will park your car for you.
-You don't need to know where the garage is when you arrive, and you don't need to remeber where you parked when you leave.
+You don't need to know where the garage is when you arrive, and you don't need to remember where you parked when you leave.
 This is what the butler does for the input/output operations of the pipeline.
         Rather than hard-coding the paths, filenames, and loading/writing syntax for various data inputs and outputs throughout the pipeline